zextras/tech-doc/source/suite/drive.rst

 fledged file storage system integrated with the Zimbra WebClient and a replacement to the old "Briefcase" component.

-   **Warning**

-   Zextras Drive is not compatible with Zimbra version 8.8.11 and lower.
+.. warning:: Zextras Drive is not compatible with Zimbra version 8.8.11 and lower.

-.. _features:
+.. _drive_features:

 Features
 ========

-.. _frontend:
+.. _drive_frontend:

 Frontend
 --------